 • Parties will be contacted if their current hearing arrangements need to change

-The United States Patent and Trademark Office (USPTO) considers the effects of coronavirus to be an "extraordinary situation"for affected patent and trademark applicants, patentees, reexamination parties, and trademark owners.
-Therefore, it has announced it is waiving petition fees in certain situations for customers impacted by the coronavirus.
-This notice does not grant waivers or extensions of dates or requirements set by statute.
+The United States Patent and Trademark Office (USPTO) considers the effects of coronavirus to be an "extraordinary situation" for affected patent and trademark applicants, patentees, reexamination parties, and trademark owners.
+Therefore, it has announced certain relief and resources offered to applicants as the COVID situation continues:

 Authored by Nadia Aksentijevich